sss-dclemente/PowerAppsCodeApps/README.md

 # Limitations

+1. Code apps can invoke APIs outside of Power Platform connectors.
+Code apps do not support [Content Security Policy](https://learn.microsoft.com/power-platform/admin/content-security-policy) (CSP), yet.
-1. Code apps don’t support Power Platform Native source code integration.
+2. Code apps don’t support Power Platform Native source code integration.
-2. Code apps don’t support Dataverse solutions and therefore cannot use Power Platform pipelines for deployments.
+3. Code apps don’t support Dataverse solutions and therefore cannot use Power Platform pipelines for deployments.
-3. Code apps don’t have a Power Platform native integration with Azure Application Insights.
+4. Code apps don’t have a Power Platform native integration with Azure Application Insights.
 Azure Application Insights can be added as it would be to a generic web app but it will not include information recognized in the platform layer, such as app open events (to measure success/failure)

 # Preview disclaimer